 Thus, the chance of your corpus depleting much faster than you expect is higher in the early years.
 So, while investing for your retirement goal, you need to ensure that you can accumulate more than your estimate.
 This will need you to:

 Best online ULIP plans have the features to allow you to not only invest in good equity funds but also, manage your portfolio with proven strategies.
-ULIPs like Invest 4G from Canara HSBC OBC Life can easily double up as your tax-free retirement plan in India.
+ULIPs like Invest 4G from Canara HSBC Life can easily double up as your tax-free retirement plan in India.

 3. Make Sure Your Savings Grow with Your Income